SAP/cloud-sdk-currency-conversion/packages/models/README.md

 # Currency Conversion Models

+Currency Conversion is a JS library that you can use to convert currency exchange rates.
+You can perform conversions either with one currency pair or perform multiple conversions through a single API call.
+You can use a data adapter to provide exchange rates, configuration settings, and so on.

 ## Fixed Rate

 The exact exchange rate provided at run-time.
 The library uses the run-time rates to perform the conversion.